ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input_pdep.rst

 ``Tmin``/``Tmax``/``Tcount`` **or** ``Tlist``      Define temperatures at which to compute (and output) :math:`k(T,P)` ``Pmin``/``Pmax``/``Pcount`` **or** ``Plist``      Define pressures at which to compute (and output) :math:`k(T,P)` ``maximumGrainSize`` **and** ``minimumGrainCount`` Defines fineness of energy grains used in master equation calculations.
+``sensitivity_conditions``                         Specifies the conditions at which to run a network sensitivity analysis.
 ================================================== ====================================================================================================================================================

 **Temperature and Pressure Ranges**